 Does Tribulus Work?

-I see no good proof for Tribulus being an effective testosterone booster in men.
+I see no good proof for Tribulus Terrestris as an effective testosterone booster in men.
 Based on the evidence I've seen, it's a dud.
-That said, most of the evidence stems from research that is less than spectacular.
+That said, most of the research on this herb is less than spectacular.
 I might change my opinion if I see some better proof.
+Did it work for you?